BenAhrdt/ioBroker.lorawan/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* (BenAhrdt) Add general, offline and online Notifications to the discovered devices
 * (BenAhrdt) Add general Notifications to device called namespace of the Adapter

 ### 1.14.7 (2025-09-12)